Qatar CDS hit 16-mth high, Saudi highest since Jan -IHS Markit

-June 30 Berkshire Hathaway Inc said it would swap its preferred shares in Bank of America Corp to buy 700 million common shares, following the bank's plan to raise its dividend.

-LONDON, June 30 The cost of insuring exposure to Qatari debt rose on Friday to a fresh 16-month high as the diplomatic crisis that has isolated the tiny Gulf state rumbled on.
+LONDON, June 30 (Reuters) - The cost of insuring exposure to Qatari debt rose on Friday to a fresh 16-month high as the diplomatic crisis that has isolated the tiny Gulf state rumbled on.

 Qatar five-year credit default swaps (CDS) rose 2 basis points (bps) from Thursday's close to 123 bps, the highest since February 2016, according to data from HIS Markit.